 2.1 The Board should establish a nomination committee.
 Comply The Nomination Committee should be structured so that it: consists only of Non-Executive Directors.
-Comply consists of a majority of Independent Directors.
+One Director currently acting as Interim CEO consists of a majority of Independent Directors.
 Comply • is Chaired by an Independent Director, who is not Chair of the Board.
 Comply has at least three members.
 Comply